chiakangZacHung/chiakangZacHung/README.md

 - 🌱 I’m currently learning how to get prepared for a job interview
 - :musical_note: I listen to a lot of music
 - :running: I enjoy playing sports
-- :earth_americas: I have back packed in over 30 countries
+- :earth_americas: I have backpacked in over 30 countries